In cases where cancer which originated from another part of the body, has spread to the bone, it gets classified as Secondary Bone Cancer.

-Additional symptoms may include:
+Other symptoms include:

 Although bone cancer does not have a clearly defined cause, researchers have identified several factors that increase the likelihood of developing these tumours.

 People with a history of Paget's disease ( which interferes with the bone’s natural recycling process)

-People with a close relative (parent or sibling) who has/had bone cancer
+People with a close relative (parent or sibling) who has/had bone cancer.

 Bone scan: a liquid which contains radioactive material is injected into a vein.
 This material collects in the bone, especially in abnormal areas, and is detected by a scanner.
-The image is recorded on a special film.
+The image is captured on a special film.